 - 1. On the canvas, find the node at the bottom of the source element. - 2.
 Drag the node onto the target element. - 3.
 If prompted, select which outcome to assign to the path.

-Remove Connectors from a Flow Flow Connectors Customize What Happens When a Flow Fails EDITIONS
+Remove Connectors from a Flow Flow Connectors

 Available in: Enterprise, Performance, Unlimited, and Developer Editions